-Click on the with the parameters and the corresponding values for each option under the Impairment Sources.
+Click on the button to view the parameters and the corresponding values for each option under the Impairment Sources.
 This view provides a full view of impairment setup view.
 Using this view, you can either enable or disable the Impairment Source options and also modify the parameter's value for each channel.